efreidun/vapor/README.md

 PyTorch source code for the _**Va**riational **Po**se **R**egression_ method proposed in the ICRA 2023 paper [A Probabilistic Framework for Visual Localization in Ambiguous Scenes](https://arxiv.org/abs/2301.02086).

 ## Dependencies
-All python dependencies of the project are listed in the `requirement.txt` file, installed by `pip install -r requirements-dev.txt`.
+All python dependencies of the project are listed in the `requirement.txt` file, installed by `pip install -r requirements.txt`.
 In addition to these, and optionally
 1. [Deep Bingham Networks](https://github.com/Multimodal3DVision/torch_bingham) package is required for computing sample likelihoods,
 2. [Instant Neural Graphics Primitives](https://github.com/NVlabs/instant-ngp) package is required for modelling scenes and view synthesis from sampled poses, and
 3. [Weights & Biases](https://wandb.ai/) for logging of results.